 Lenôtre Patisserie Cooking WorkshopIn this workshop, students will learn and prepare 6 amazing desserts from renown pastry chef Gaston Lenôtre's classic pastry book - Faites Votre Pâtisserie Comme Lenôtre, published in 1975.
-All prepared chocolate are to be enjoyed during lunch (or taken home) at the end of the workshop.
+All prepared desserts are to be enjoyed at end of the workshop (or taken home) .

 Like all our other Cooking Classes and Workshops, this workshop is fully practical (hands-on).
 Students are fully involved in this workshop.
 We don't ask you to just watch the demonstration, prepared to get your hands messy!
 (Okay, not that messy)